(for veterinary information only)

 HISTORY AND BACKGROUND

 Thanks to work by Alexander Fleming (1881-1955), Howard Florey ( 1898-1968) and Ernst Chain (1906-1979), penicillin was first produced on a large scale for human use in 1943.
-At that time, the development of a pill that could reliably kill bacteria was a remarkable and many lives were saved during World War II because this medication was available.
+At that time, the development of a pill that could reliably kill bacteria was a remarkable and many lives were saved that surely would have been lost without it.

 But quickly, it became obvious that this new "wonder drug" could bear improvement.
 For example: